How do solar panels work?

 What warranties does Firefly Solar offer?

-Firefly Solar provides comprehensive warranty coverage: a 30-year panel performance warranty (LONGi Hi-Mo 7), a 25-year inverter warranty (APsystems microinverters, extended by Firefly), and a workmanship guarantee covering our installation quality.
-This is among the most comprehensive warranty packages in the Canadian solar industry.
+Firefly Solar uses Tier 1 products that provide manufacturer warranties including a 30-year panel performance warranty (LONGi Hi-MO 7), a 25-year microinverter warranty, and a 5-year workmanship guarantee covering our installation quality.

-The 30-year panel warranty guarantees at least 87.4% of original output at year 30.
+The 30-year panel warranty guarantees at least 87.4% of original output at year 30, as published by LONGi.
 The 25-year microinverter warranty covers manufacturing defects and performance.
-Our workmanship guarantee covers any issues related to our installation, including roof penetrations, wiring, mounting hardware, and more.
+We install Hoymiles and Gietron microinverters, both backed by 25-year manufacturer warranties.
+Our 5-year workmanship guarantee covers any issues related to our installation, including roof penetrations, wiring, and mounting hardware.
 If anything goes wrong due to our work, we fix it at no cost.

 Will solar panels void my roof warranty?